dmolinagarcia/74HCT6526/README.md

 * B0 with DDRs, PORTs, and bus interface

 # Status updates
+* June 23, 2023. v0.2.2 released.
+Adds TOD (B4) and fixes more NEW to OLD issues.
+Now passes tests 01 and 02.
 * March 26, 2023. v0.2.1 released.
 Fixes a missing IRQ issue on reload while underflowing.
 It also adds a selector for OLD vs NEW cia in ICR
 * January 24, 2023. v0.2.0 released.
 Fixes a potential problem on B1 and B2 with CNT edge detector.
 It also fixes some bugs on B3.
 A cleanup of schematic, PCBs and PDFs for all boards has been done.
 TARUNMODE is removed from controlbus as it is not needed.
 This triggers a new MINOR version
 * November 01, 2022. v0.1.2 released.
 Includes B3 (SDR+ICR) and some minor tweaks to all boards